Immunization: You Call the Shots-Module Ten-Storage and Handling—2017

-The Centers for Disease Control and Prevention designates this Enduring Activity for a maximum of 1 AMA PRA Category 1 Credits™.
-Physicians should only claim credit commensurate with the extent of their participation in the activity.
+The Centers for Disease Control and Prevention designates this Enduring material for a maximum of 1.0 AMA PRA Category 1 Credits™.
+Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 CNE: The Centers for Disease Control and Prevention is accredited as a provider of Continuing Nursing Education by the American Nurses Credentialing Center's Commission on Accreditation.

-This activity provides 1 contact hour.
+This activity provides 1.0 contact hours.

 CPE: The Centers for Disease Control and Prevention is accredited by the Accreditation Council for Pharmacy Education as a provider of continuing pharmacy education.

-This program is a designated event for pharmacists to receive 1.0 Contact Hours in pharmacy education.
-The Universal Activity Number is 0387-0000-12-120-H04-P.
+This program is a designated event for pharmacists to receive 0.1 Contact Hours in pharmacy education.
+The Universal Activity Number is 0387-0000-17-012-H04-P.

-Course Category: This activity has been designated as Knowledge-Based.
+Category: This activity has been designated as knowledge-based.

-CDC, our planners, and our content experts wish to disclose they have no financial interests or other relationships with the manufacturers of commercial products, suppliers of commercial services, or commercial supporters.
+CDC, our planners, content experts, and their spouses/partners wish to disclose they have no financial interests or other relationships with the manufacturers of commercial products, suppliers of commercial services, or commercial supporters.
 Planners have reviewed content to ensure there is no bias.

-Content will not include any discussion of the unlabeled use of a product or a product under investigational use with the exception of the discussion of Tdap in a manner recommended by the Advisory Committee on Immunization Practices, but not approved by the Food and Drug Administration.
+Content will not include any discussion of the unlabeled use of a product or a product under investigational use.

 FEES: No fees are charged for CDC’s CE activities.